slurmulon/bach-editor/README.md

  - Import and export entire track collection archives
  - Validation messages to ensure track can be played musically
  - Useful player and usability preferences
- - Run stand-alone or a-la-carte, using only the components you need (:construction: in prog.)
+ - Run stand-alone or a-la-carte, using only the components you need (:construction: in progress)

 ## Limitations